Schaefer's theorem for graphs: Higher arity polymorphisms

-\begin{definition} We say that a binary injective operation $f: V^2\To V$ is \begin{itemize} \item \emph{balanced in the first argument} if for all $u,v\in V^2$ we have that $\EEQ(u,v)$ implies $E(f(u),f(v))$ and $\NEQ(u,v)$ implies $N(f(u),f(v))$; \item \emph{balanced in the second argument} if $(x,y) \mapsto f(y,x)$ is balanced in the first argument; \item \emph{balanced} if $f$ is balanced in both arguments, and \emph{unbalanced} otherwise; \item \emph{$E$-dominated ($N$-dominated) in the first argument} if for all $u,v \in V^2$ with $\NEQEQ(u,v)$ we have that $E(f(u),f(v))$ ($N(f(u),f(v))$); \item \emph{$E$-dominated ($N$-dominated) in the second argument} if $(x,y) \mapsto f(y,x)$ is $E$-dominated ($N$-dominated) in the first argument; \item \emph{$E$-dominated ($N$-dominated)} if it is $E$-dominated ($N$-dominated) in both arguments; \item \emph{of type $\mini$} if for all $u,v\in V^2$ with $\NEQNEQ(u,v)$ we have $E(f(u),f(v))$ if and only if $\EE(u,v)$; \item \emph{of type $\maxi$} if for all $u,v\in V^2$ with $\NEQNEQ(u,v)$ we have $N(f(u),f(v))$ if and only if $\NN(u,v)$; \item \emph{of type $p_1$} if for all $u,v \in V^2$ with $\NEQNEQ(u,v)$ we have $E(f(u),f(v))$ if and only if $E(u_1,v_1)$; \item \emph{of type $p_2$} if $(x,y) \mapsto f(y,x)$ is of type $p_1$; \item \emph{of type projection} if it is of type $p_1$ or $p_2$. \end{itemize} \end{definition}
+\begin{definition} We say that a binary injective operation $f \colon V^2\To V$ is \begin{itemize} \item \emph{balanced in the first argument} if for all $u,v\in V^2$ we have that $\EEQ(u,v)$ implies $E(f(u),f(v))$ and $\NEQ(u,v)$ implies $N(f(u),f(v))$; \item \emph{balanced in the second argument} if $(x,y) \mapsto f(y,x)$ is balanced in the first argument; \item \emph{balanced} if $f$ is balanced in both arguments, and \emph{unbalanced} otherwise; \item \emph{$E$-dominated ($N$-dominated) in the first argument} if for all $u,v \in V^2$ with $\NEQEQ(u,v)$ we have that $E(f(u),f(v))$ ($N(f(u),f(v))$); \item \emph{$E$-dominated ($N$-dominated) in the second argument} if $(x,y) \mapsto f(y,x)$ is $E$-dominated ($N$-dominated) in the first argument; \item \emph{$E$-dominated ($N$-dominated)} if it is $E$-dominated ($N$-dominated) in both arguments; \item \emph{of type $\mini$} if for all $u,v\in V^2$ with $\NEQNEQ(u,v)$ we have $E(f(u),f(v))$ if and only if $\EE(u,v)$; \item \emph{of type $\maxi$} if for all $u,v\in V^2$ with $\NEQNEQ(u,v)$ we have $N(f(u),f(v))$ if and only if $\NN(u,v)$; \item \emph{of type $p_1$} if for all $u,v \in V^2$ with $\NEQNEQ(u,v)$ we have $E(f(u),f(v))$ if and only if $E(u_1,v_1)$; \item \emph{of type $p_2$} if $(x,y) \mapsto f(y,x)$ is of type $p_1$; \item \emph{of type projection} if it is of type $p_1$ or $p_2$. \end{itemize} \end{definition}

+It is easy to see that each of those properties describes the set of all functions of a certain behavior.
+We explain this for the first item defining functions which are balanced in the first argument, which can be expressed by the following two type conditions.
+Let $t$ be the type of any $u,v\in V^2$ with $\EEQ(u,v)$, and let $s$ be the type of any $x,y\in V$ with $E(x,y)$.
+Then the first type condition is $(t,s)$.
+Now let $t'$ be the type of any $u,v\in V^2$ with $\NEQ(u,v)$, and let $s'$ be the type of any $x,y \in V$ with $N(x,y)$.
+The second type condition is $(t',s')$.

+Note that a binary injection of type $\maxi$ is reminiscent of the Boolean maximum function on $\{0,1\}$, where $E$ takes the role of $1$ and $N$ the role of $0$: for $u,v\in V^2$ with $\NEQNEQ(u,v)$, we have $E(f(u),f(v))$ if $u,v$ are connected by an edge in at least one coordinate, and $N(f(u),f(v))$ otherwise.
+The names ``$\mini$'' and ``projection'' can be explained similarly.

-Note that, for example, being of type $\maxi$ is a behavior of binary functions that does not force a function to be canonical, since the condition only talks about certain types of pairs in $G^2$, but not all such types; however, being of type $\maxi$ and balanced does mean that a function is canonical.
-The next definition contains some important behaviors of ternary functions.
+Also note that, for example, being of type $\maxi$ is a behavior of binary functions that does not force a function to be canonical, since the condition only talks about certain types of pairs in $G^2$, but not all such types: for example, it does not tell us whether or not $E(f(u),f(v))$ for $u,v \in V^2$ with $u_1=v_1$.
+However, being both of type $\maxi$ (or of type $\mini$) and balanced does mean that a function is canonical.